fishbotapp/fishbotwiki/Suggestions.md

 ### Obtaining

-Master sets contain 5 items: Head, Chest, Legs, Gloves and Boots.
+Master sets contain 5 items: head, chest, legs, gloves and boots.
 They are a guarenteed drop from a Master crate.
 The piece you receive will be random.

 These items are top tier, endgame bangers with great stats and effects... thus the high requirements to get them.